Test in a live environment

 To get started, make sure that Python is properly set up on your computer.
 Visit the official Python website and download the latest version of Python that corresponds to your operating system.
 Follow the installation instructions provided to complete the setup.

-For this tutorial, we will be using PyCharm, an IDE designed for Python development.
+For this tutorial, PyCharm, an IDE designed for Python development, is recommended.

 Select "New Project" from the menu when PyCharm begins, as illustrated in the figure below.